 Find out more about Alliance Trust’s performance, with the help of market commentary from our Investment Manager.

-Over November, the Trust’s total shareholder return, NAV total return and equity portfolio return were -0.1%, -0.1% and 0.1% respectively.
-The equity portfolio slightly outperformed the MSCI All Country World Index (ACWI) which was flat over the same period.
+Over April, the Trust’s total shareholder return, NAV total return and equity portfolio return were 4.1%, 2.8% and 2.7% respectively.
+Over the same period, the MSCI All Country World Index (ACWI) returned 3.0%.

 * Date Willis Towers Watson assumed responsibility for management of the portfolio